premiere pro cs6

 Make sure you click the icon view button at the bottom of the media browser to display your video and photos as icons.
 You can also adjust the slider at the bottom to increase the size of the icons.

 You can preview a clip to make sure it's one you want to import by hovering your mouse over it and moving the mouse to the right or left to scrub back and forth through the clip.
 Don't click down on the clip, just hover your mouse over it to do the scrubbing.
 If you do click on the clip, then you can use the small scrubber bar to move through the clip.

 Press the tilde key ( ~ ) on the keyboard while the media browser is selected to view this project pane in fullscreen view.
 This, in conjuction with zooming on thumbnail view, offers an easy way to scrub through your videos and preview your clips.

-In either method, Premiere import the file and the file will appear in the project files area (click on the Project tab to see the files).
+In any of these methods, Premiere imports the file and the file will appear in the Project files area (click on the Project tab or Project pane to see the file).

 Importing Video Files Shot on a Camera

 Use the same process when importing video files you shot on a camera and copied to you computer from the camera's memory card.

 Premiere knows how to decode all the standard formats used to record video, so the video files from a camera can be displayed in the Media Browser.